 If an inmate indicates feeling suicidal or is displaying signs of being suicidal, caseworkers intervene to reduce the risk of self-injury.

-Psychiatric services are contracted through a community provider - Easter Seals of Michigan.
+Psychiatric services are contracted through a community provider - Oakland County Community Mental Health Authority.

 Evaluation and Medication - Psychiatrists perform an evaluation of inmate's mental status and prescribe medication, if appropriate, for the treatment of mental illness.
-Prescriptions are filled through the Jail Clinic with a $5 processing fee.
+Prescriptions are filled through the Jail Clinic with a $5 processing fee per prescription.

 Alcoholics Anonymous, Narcotics Anonymous Meetings